E-Bike Items for Sale - Here's a photo journal of items that I'm trying to clear out of my workshop.

 Other benefits include not having to worry about overheating my brakes on long twisty descents—a problem that has plagued me for many years—and nearly silent operation—the Edge 1500 makes a soft whirring noise when driving or a low hum when driven into hard regeneration.

 Since I use both forward and reverse (regeneration) torque on my direct-drive hub motors up to about 35 Amps in either direction, I have had a problem with axle nuts coming loose.
 Even after tightening the nuts up to 80 Nm, they would still work loose after a few hundred miles.
 I use Doc's Ultimate Torque Arms that are made from hardened steel, so perhaps standard lock nuts and washers are unable to get any bite into the material.
-But, since I started using Nord-Lock washers I have not had an axle nut come loose when tightened to 60 Nm or greater.
+But, since I started using Nord-Lock washers I have not had an axle nut come loose when tightened to 80 Nm.
 The Nord-Locks appear to be just a little bit harder than Doc's torque arms, so they get enough bite not to rotate in use.
-(I am still experimenting to discover the minimum torque sufficient to maintain long-term axle nut tightness, but I have also started rotating Doc's Ultimate Torque Arms counter-clockwise on the dropout after the wheel axle is fully-seated in the dropout so as to take up any backlash at the axle as the motor transitions between driving and braking.
+I am still experimenting to discover the minimum torque sufficient to maintain long-term axle nut tightness, but I have also started rotating Doc's Ultimate Torque Arms counter-clockwise on the dropout after the wheel axle is fully-seated in the dropout so as to take up any backlash at the axle as the motor transitions between driving and braking.
 This last step I have found to be the most effective to prevent axle nut loosening.

 Although I'm happy with the Edge 1500 overall, especially after adding Statorade and Hubsinks, the motor could use a few improvements: